 - IFP impact assessment

-- IFPIM Adverse Sustainability Impact and Exclusion Policy refers to the
+- IFPIM Principle Adverse Sustainability Impact and Exclusion Policy,

-"Transparency of adverse Sustainability Impacts" (article 7 SFDR)
+which refers to the "Transparency of adverse Sustainability Impacts" (Art.
+7 SFDR)

 > Sustainability Risks Policy